 I burn sections of the prairie on a rotating basis.
 Native prairie plants evolved with fire and benefit from the activity.
 It provides some minimal suppression of invasive species.

 Stay tuned for Part Two of our interview with Linda, coming soon.
-Until then, you can follow Linda on Instagram.
+Until then, you can follow Prairie Birthday Farm on Instagram.